Sampath435/ApnaMarket/README.md

 🚀 Tech Stack
 Frontend

 The frontend is built using React.js with modern hooks and component-based architecture.
-Styling is handled using Bootstrap / CSS, and API communication is done using Axios.
+Styling is handled using Bootstrap, and API communication is done using Axios.

 React.js

 React Router

 Axios

-Bootstrap
+Bootstrap / CSS

 Vite (for fast builds and development)

 Backend

 The backend is developed using Spring Boot.
 It follows a layered architecture with controller, service, and repository layers.

 Java

 Spring Boot

 Spring Data JPA

 Hibernate

 MySQL